ClickHouse/ClickHouse/docs/en/getting-started/install.md

    ```

    `clickhouse-local` allows you to process local and remote files using ClickHouse's powerful SQL and without a need for configuration.
 Table
-   data is stored in a temporary location, meaning that after a restart of `clickhouse-local` all previously created tables are no longer
+   data is stored in a temporary location, meaning that after a restart of `clickhouse-local` previously created tables are no longer
    available.

    As an alternative, you can start the ClickHouse server with this command ...